Lab #6: Message Queues

 TA on or before the due date, please consider their lab schedule well in advance.

-In addition to the demonstration, you should send email to the
+In addition to the demonstration, you should submit via Learning Suite a .txt or .pdf document with

 a written summary of problems you encountered, if any, and a realistic